 There are two slightly alternative stories of how the tiger, or rather tigress, came to rest here high up on the steep mountainside in western Bhutan.
 They are both related to the great Tibetan Guru Rinpoche in the 7th century.
 Either he rode the back of a tigress and spent time here taming the Tiger demon.
 Or he rode the tigress who was in reality a transformed mistress.

 Anyway, the Guru spent 3 years, 3 months, 3 days and 3 hours in one of the caves, meditating.
-Rinpoche emerged from his cave after having tamed the demons and became the Precious Master and also the Second Buddha.
-From here he went out into the land of the Bhutanese converting them to Buddhism, the tantric type.
+Rinpoche emerged from his cave after he had tamed the demons and went on to become the Precious Master and also the Second Buddha.
+From here he walked into the land of the Bhutanese and converted them to Buddhism, the tantric type.

-A thousand years later, in the late 17th century, the construction of a monastery took place on this sacred place.
+A thousand years later, in the late 17th century, followers constructed a monastery on this sacred place.
 It has remained a world marvel ever since, open to the very few.
 For the Bhutanese it is a pilgrimage destination and a national icon.

 In other countries it is pictured in every tourist brochure, and is definitely the most famous place in Bhutan.
 Until recently Bhutan was in reality a sealed off country admitting very few visitors.
-This is now changing rapidly, and they are all hiking up the trail to get inside the monastery and temples of the Taktsang Lhakhang, the Tiger’s Nest.
+This is now changing rapidly, and almost all visitors hike up the trail to get inside the monastery and temples of the Taktsang Lhakhang, the Tiger’s Nest.

 Getting up – a steep hike